 An administrative appeal may be filed by an incarcerated individual who has been denied discretionary release (parole) by the Board of Parole.
-An Appeal of a Decision may also be filed to rescind a prior grant of parole.
+In addition, an incarcerated individual may file an administrative appeal from a decision rescinding a prior grant of parole.
 Parolees who have had their parole, conditional release, presumptive release, or period of post-release supervision revoked may also file an administrative appeal.

 A Notice of Appeal must be filed with the Board of Parole's Appeals Unit within 30 days of the date incarcerated individual or parole violator receives written notice of the Board's decision.
 If the appeal is from a final revocation decision, the 30-day filing period begins when either incarcerated individuals or their attorneys (if they were represented by one at the Final Hearing) receive a copy of the revocation decision.